 At the height of my unhappiness at work, I was extremely conservative with my time and resources because I had such low energy.
 I would need to spend at least 3 or 4 weeknights recharging solo at home so I wasn’t exhausted the rest of the time.

 So the first sign of the miracle for me was that I was happy to spend all 5 weeknights doing activities — seeing friends, going to events, participating in a choir, etc. My own happiness at work really allowed me to have the energy to spend time with loved ones and pursue hobbies.
 I felt a return of my generosity with my time and energy instead of stinginess.

 When was the last time you saw the tiniest glimpse of your own miracle?
 What was happening at that time?
 What tiny tweaks can you try to get back to that feeling?

-If you're analytically minded and feeling uninspired or crushed by an ill-fitting job, I'm running my first group program pilot in August 2018 - Crushed to Confident.
+If you're analytically minded and feeling uninspired or crushed by an ill-fitting job, check out my group program - Crushed to Confident.
 Get un-crushed, rigorously evaluate and understand your current role and confidently make career decisions that feel good to you.
-Join the list here to be the first to know more about the program when it opens as there are only 10 spots.
+Join the list here to get first access to the 12 spots.